 Tylö does not recommend the use of foil or plastic in the wall as a moisture barrier.
-There should also be no air gap, plaster, particleboard or OSB disk directly behind the wood panel.
+There should also be no air gap, plaster, particleboard, or OSB board directly behind the wood panel.

 Plasterboard has a maximum temperature recommended by the manufacturers of about 45 degrees.
-If plaster is exposed to higher temperatures for a long time, the disc drops into strength.
-Glued wooden boards are unsuitable because there is a risk that the glue will give off a bad smell and that unhealthy substances are released when heated.
+If plaster is exposed to higher temperatures for a long time, the board loses strength.
+Glued wooden boards are unsuitable because there is a risk that the glue may give off a bad smell and that unhealthy substances may be released when heated.